m2sh/AparatVideoUploader/README.md

 ###Installation
 Using `Composer` :
 `composer require m2sh/aparatvideouploader`
 Or
-Clone this repo with `git clone` command
+Clone this repo with `git clone` command:
 Then install Dependencies with `composer install`
 ###Requirments